-Power Management This category allows you to select the type (or degree) of power saving and is directly related to the following modes : Doze; Standby; Suspend; HDD Power Down.
+Power Management This category allows you to select the type (or degree) of power saving and is directly related to the following modes: Doze; Standby; Suspend; HDD Power Down.

+Disabled No power management.
+It means all 4 modes are disabled.
 Min.
 Power Minimum power management.
 Doze =1hr.; Standby=1hr.; Saving Suspend=1hr.; HDD Power Down=15min Max.
-Power Doze=1min.; Standby=1min.; Suspend=1min.;HDD Power Saving Down=1min User Allows you to set each mode individually.
-Each of the ranges is from Define 1min. to 1hr. except for HDD Power Down which ranges from 1 to 15min.
+Power Maximum power management only available for SL CPU.
+Saving Doze=1min.; Standby=1min.; Suspend=1min.;HDD Power Down=1min User Allows you to set each mode individually.
+When not disabled, each Defined of the ranges are from 1min. to 1hr. except for HDD Power Down which ranges from 1 to 15min. and disable 1

-If you would like to use Software Power-off Control function, you should select "Yes" in PM Control by APM.
+If you would like to use Software Power-off Control function, you can not choose "Disabled" here, and should select "Yes" in PM Control by APM.

-PM Control by APM When enabled, an Advanced Power Management mechanism will be activated to enhance the Max.
+PM Control by APM When enabled, an Advanced Power Management device will be activated to enhance the Max.
 Power Saving Mode and stop the CPU internal clock.
 If the Max.
-Power Saving is not enabled, this will be shown as Yes.
+Power Saving is not enabled, this will be shown as NO.